The Sky is Falling - Impatiens Downy Mildew

 Impatiens is a stalwart annual in shade gardens and with good reason.
 However, bedding Impatiens are susceptible to downy mildew.
 Read this article to understand what the disease is, whether you should be worried or not and what possible replacements for Impatiens are out there.

 You might have heard rumors that there is something out there bent on killing our impatiens.
 It’s not the end of the world, it is not an alien attack, it has nothing to do with politics, it is a not the plant version of Avian Flu, it is just a fungus that has the POTENTIAL to impact our gardens by killing impatiens.
 Not all impatiens but the common Busy Lizzy (Impatiens walleriana).
-What type of Impatiens aren't susceptible (or very, very rarely so) are New Guinea Impatiens such as our Infinity series.
+What type of Impatiens aren't susceptible (or very, very rarely so) are New Guinea Impatiens.
+There is a lot of mis-information or partially correct information floating around.
+Let's talk first about some basics.

 - What is this disease?
 It isn't a virus, it is a fungal disease called downy mildew.